Our Genealogy Helper

 When searching for family records, we have frequently made the mistake of not checking the neighboring parishes/counties.

-For example, we have great-grandparents who lived in the northeast corner of their home parish.
-During their lives, most hospitals were in the next parish to the east.
-Almost all of the nearby churches and cemeteries were in the parish to the north.
+For example, we have great-grandparents who lived in the southeast corner of their home parish.
+During their lives, most hospitals and doctors were in the next parish to the east.
+Almost all of the nearby churches and cemeteries were in the parish to the south.

 If you're in a similar situation, we hope that the following information helps.